FloridaPlayers/Documents/Constitution.md

 14

-Section 4 – Special Events Committee This committee shall consist of the Director of Special Events, who shall serve as the chair and any interested Florida Players members as approved by the Director of Special Events.
+Section 4 – Special Events CommitteeThis committee shall consist of the Director of Special Events, who shall serve as the chair and any interested Florida Players members as approved by the Director of Special Events.
 The duties of this committee shall be the following:

--   1)
+-   1.
      Toplanandorganizespecialeventswhichbothservethethree-foldartisticmissionofthe
     organization and provide a social outlet for the members of Florida Players

--   2\)  ToplanandorganizeFloridaPlayersannualeventsincludingthe A.
+-   2. ToplanandorganizeFloridaPlayersannualeventsincludingthe A.
-    End-of-the-Year Florida Players Banquet (Mandatory) B.
+    End-of-the-Year Florida Players Banquet (Mandatory)B.
     FloridaPlayersHolidayParty(Optional)

--   3\)  Toencourageinstitutionaldevelopmentonthefollowinglevel: A. Financial
+-   3. Toencourageinstitutionaldevelopmentonthefollowinglevel:A. Financial
     – to innovate and maintain methods to gain financial support from alternative sources.

-Section 5- Publicity Committee This committee shall consist of the Director of Publicity who shall serve as the chair, the Assistant Director of Publicity, and any interested Florida Players members as approved by the Director of Publicity.
+Section 5- Publicity CommitteeThis committee shall consist of the Director of Publicity who shall serve as the chair, the Assistant Director of Publicity, and any interested Florida Players members as approved by the Director of Publicity.
 Publicity included, but is not